entcheva/blog_post_drafts/observers.md

 end
 ```

-As a better alternative, by using observers in the example below, we extract the `MessageMailer` logic out of `User` and put it in its own class, `UserObserver`, that watches for an event and dispatches an action accordingly:
+Alternatively, by using observers in the example below, we extract the `MessageMailer` logic out of `User` and put it in its own class, `UserObserver`, that watches for an event and dispatches an action accordingly:

 ```
 class UserObserver < ActiveRecord::Observer